shreyanshsinghuno/command-line-file-organizer/README.md

-A global command which can be used to either oraginze the files in a directory or to just view the files hierarchy in a particular directory.
+A global command which can be used to either oraginze the files according to their file types in a directory or to just view the files hierarchy in a particular directory.